 We are proud to be 100 percent independently owned and operated as independence is crucial to providing truly unbiased journalism.
 We will never accept any form of payment from a car manufacturer, any other company, or any individual in return for writing a positive review of a car or any other product.

-To further ensure you are aware of anything that is provided to us, we will be sure to make a note of it wherever it’s relevant – from acknowledging who has lent us a car for the purpose of testing and for how long, any expenses such as tolls or fuel that have been paid for, any services that may have been provided by other businesses to assist with the production of our content, and even if we find ourselves being flown to the launch event for a new vehicle, we’ll happily disclose that information so that you’re aware of it, and so that you have the knowledge that it has not affected our evaluation of a vehicle or any other product in any way.
+To further ensure you are aware of anything that is provided to us, we will be sure to make a note of it wherever it’s relevant – from acknowledging who has lent us a car for the purpose of testing and for how long, any expenses such as tolls or fuel that have been paid for, any services that may have been provided by other businesses to assist with the production of our content, and even if we find ourselves being flown to and catered for at the launch event for a new vehicle, which would all be financially unviable to regularly do otherwise, we’ll happily disclose that information so that you are aware of it and have the knowledge that it has not affected our evaluation of a vehicle or any other product in any way.

 We hope you’ll accompany us as this site continues to grow and produce more content that builds up enthusiasm for the world of cars and travel, and inspires and informs our readers.
 We hope you enjoy and learn from all the great content we have all across this website so far and what we have in the pipeline, and thank you for your support across social media, too – on Facebook, Instagram, and YouTube.